The Practical Application of Marketing Psychology in E-Commerce

 The concept of loss aversion can also help us out here.
 It means that people perceive the psychological pain of losing something as being twice as powerful as the pleasure of gaining.

-What does it mean for us?
+What does it mean for your digital marketing?
 The mere possibility of losing the chance to buy what you want can be a strong driver for people to buy.
-Imagine you see that an item you’re looking at has been sold 5 times this week.
-You don’t know if there are 7 items in stock or 700.
+Imagine you see that an item you’re looking at has been sold five times this week.
+You don’t know if there are seven items in stock or 700.
 Would you take the chance of waiting to purchase later, now that you’ve found what you were looking for?